ddmler/ddmler.github.io/_posts/2018-07-17-vue-spa-with-laravel-api-part-2.markdown

 }
 ```

 This time with a board_id instead of a user_id since we only have a relationship with the board model.
-The order field will indicate how the user sorted his Lists on the Board (they will be drag&drop sortable).
+The order field will indicate how the user sorted his Lists on the Board (they will be sortable via drag&drop).
 We also define a foreign key which cascades the deletes from boards to all lists of a board again.
 Finally we create a Cards table migration (The User migration already comes out of the box in Laravel):

 ```php
 <?php